 Outdoor Education and Leadership Field Semester

-An outdoor experience unlike anything you've ever done.
+Ready for an outdoor experience unlike anything you've done before?

+Any Westminster student can apply for the OELFS, but priority is given to OEL majors in good academic standing followed by students that have completed OEL 120: Outdoor Leadership.
 All Outdoor Education and Leadership (OEL) program majors are required to participate in the OELFS.
-Any Westminster student can apply for the OELFS, but priority is given to OEL majors in good academic standing.
-OEL 120: Outdoor Leadership is a per-requisite for the OELFS.

-Questions: Contact Kellie Gerbers, OEL Program Director, at email@example.com.
+Questions: Email Kellie Gerbers, OEL Program Director, at email@example.com.

 Field Experience Matters.

 If you're looking to work in the outdoor industry, your extended time in the field will make you stand out to employers.
 The OELFS provides you with the field time and skills you need to be competitive in the outdoor job market.

 - Oct.
 19, 2021 6:00 p.m., HWAC 100B (Outdoor Program)